 With much of the Spice Islands remaining virtually untouched, the wildlife has full reign.
 Most of the islands lie in the Wallacea water straits from the Asian and Australian continental shelves, making for highly diverse flora and fauna.
 Inland, tropical forests host a variety of marsupials, civets and over one hundred species of endemic birds.

-Part of the Moluccas, the Kai islands, offer one of the most remote areas for exploration.
+Part of the Moluccas, the Kai islands, offer one of the most remote areas for yacht charter exploration.
 On an expedition, a team discovered caves covered in ancient artwork depicting the lives of the native Moluku people.
 Pictured therein was a society bursting with energy and a closeness to the island’s flora and fauna.
 This discovery was groundbreaking, as the Kai islands has no written history, only stories passed from generation to generation.
 It is hypothesized that their ancestors originated from Bali but is hard to establish without written records.

-The intricate patchwork of culture in these islands is a fascination to tourists willing to make the journey.
+The intricate patchwork of culture in these islands is a fascination to charter guests willing to make the journey.
 Trade, wars, forts, colonization, have all lead to the cultural gumbo that is the Spice Islands.
 A distant five hundred years ago, this region captured the attention of the world’s powers.
 Today, it holds a different attraction, as if preserved in a time capsule.
 Despite the revolving door of settlers, Maluku has held onto its more ingrained traditions and beloved customs.

 Music plays a large role in the Maluku culture.
 Traditional dances are performed to the music of the savarngil (a native flute made from bamboo) and a calf skin drum.
 Kinship to one’s family and a “love thy neighbor” view of life has held true through time; the people of Maluku have often been described as kind, welcoming people.